midarrlabs/midarr-server/README.md

 ### What is this?

-In its' current form, this a lightweight (albeit companion) media server to the likes of Radarr and Sonarr.
+In its' current form, this is a lightweight (albeit companion) media server to the likes of Radarr and Sonarr.
 It integrates with these services to serve your **H.264** / **H.265** codec video untouched and unscathed.

 > __Note__
 >